uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 });
 ```

-`esbuild` it with this command and then your website should now have a functional wiki!
+Use `esbuild` to transpile it with this command and then your website should now have a functional wiki!
 `npx esbuild ./webapp/markdown-renderer.js --bundle --minify --sourcemap --outfile=./lab2/wiki/static/markdown-renderer.min.js`

-## Serving Static Files with Whitenoise
+## Serving Static Files with WhiteNoise

 Now that we have a Django app with Markdown editing and content storage, we need to configure our static hosting middleware.
 In a production environment, Django will not export static files which is why we need to use a static middleware.
-Changing the `DEBUG` variable in `lab2/settings.py` to `False`, running `python3 manage.py runserver`, and then navigating to `localhost:8000/wiki/add/` will not allow you to preview any markdown code.
-We can use **Whitenoise** (a static file middleware) to resolve this.
-You can learn more about [Whitenoise here](https://whitenoise.readthedocs.io/en/latest/django.html).
+Changing the `DEBUG` variable in `lab2/settings.py` to `False`, running `python3 manage.py runserver`, and then navigating to `localhost:8000/wiki/add/` will not allow you to preview any Markdown code.
+We can use **WhiteNoise** (a static file middleware) to resolve this.
+You can learn more about [WhiteNoise here](https://whitenoise.readthedocs.io/en/latest/django.html).

-1. Install Whitenoise:
+1. Install WhiteNoise:
 ```
 pip install whitenoise
 ```

-2. Navigate to the root directory in your repository and add Whitenoise to your `requirements.txt`
+2. Navigate to the root directory in your repository and add WhiteNoise to your `requirements.txt`
 ```
 pip freeze requirements.txt
 ```

-2. Update `lab2/settings.py` to use Whitenoise:
+2. Update `lab2/settings.py` to use WhiteNoise:

 ```py
 MIDDLEWARE = [